10 considerations before you create another chart about COVID-19

-Editor’s note: Amanda Makulec is joining as an advisor to the Coronavirus Data Resource Hub.
+Editor’s note: Since published, we’ve updated the data source to make sure everyone has uninterrupted access to the latest data.
+Learn more about the latest data source.
+Amanda Makulec is joining as an advisor to the Coronavirus Data Resource Hub.
 As both a Masters of Public Health and the Operations Director for the Data Visualization Society, she’s an expert in the responsible use of data visualization for public health.
 She will be helping the Tableau team identify data resources, curate visualizations, and ensure that what is available through the hub is of the highest quality and consistent with responsible information sharing during a critical time.
 Follow her at @abmakulec and on The Nightengale, the journal of DVS.

 "Please consider if what you’ve created serves an actual information need in the public domain.
 Does it add value to the public and uncover new information?
 If not, perhaps this is one viz that should be for your own use only."